amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 speaking, it is possible to generate a null value for these types by using certain functions such as Unchecked.defaultof< type >.
 For these types, null is considered an abnormal value.
-Operations differ in their use and treatment of null values; for details about evaluation of expressions that might include null values, see §6.9.
+Operations differ in their use and treatment of null values; for details about evaluation of expressions that might include null values, see (see §6.9).
 ```

 - **Types with null as a representation value.** These types do not permit the null literal but use